MimiHearingTechnologies/SwiftPlugins-iOS/README.md

 - List of modules for verifying translations, provided at the end: `ModuleA ModuleB moduleC`

-The following are optional, since the executable checks for them in the root of the target by default:
+The following are optional:

+- Generate report flag which generates a report for verify translations step if set to true: `--generate-report true`
-- SwiftGen config file path: `--swiftgen-config custom/path/swiftgen.yml`
+- SwiftGen config file path: `--swiftgen-config custom/path/swiftgen.yml`, defaults to target root directory
-- Phrase config file path: `--phrase-config custom/path/.phrase.yml`
+- Phrase config file path: `--phrase-config custom/path/.phrase.yml`, defaults to target root directory
+- Verification source: `--verification-source custom/source`, defaults to target root directory

 To run the command right click the target and select `LocalizationCommand` in Xcode.